Trapezoid Area Calculator

 The “mid-segment shortcut”:

-If you only know the mid-segment m (the length of a line drawn halfway between the two parallel sides), then A = m × h.
-Some surveyors measure this directly because it’s easier than getting both bases.
+If you only know the mid-segment m, the length of a line drawn halfway between the two parallel sides, then A = m × h.
+Surveyors often measure that directly because reaching both bases can mean crossing the plot twice.

-Sanity check: if a = b, the shape is a parallelogram and the formula reduces to a × h (just the regular rectangle/parallelogram formula).
-If a = 0, the shape is a triangle and the formula gives ½ × b × h.
-The trapezoid formula gracefully covers both edge cases.
+Sanity check: if a = b the shape is a parallelogram and the formula reduces to a × h.
+If a = 0 it is a triangle and the formula gives ½ × b × h.
+One formula covers the rectangle, the parallelogram, the trapezoid and the triangle, which is why it is worth learning this one rather than four.

 How we build and check this calculator